 The Communication Library does not support arrays for the first iteration.
-In order to visualize the path of the agent, as required by the Swarm Logistics use case, multiple points are needed and this was not possible to do using the Communication Library.
+In order to visualize the path of the agent, as required by the Logistics use case, multiple points are needed and now this is not possible to do using the Communication Library.

-In the second iteration of the integration of the Communication Library into the Monitoring and Command Tool, the following steps were implemented:
+In the second iteration of the integration of the Communication Library into the Monitoring Tool, the following steps were implemented:

 - Communication Library Functions Integration

-- · Add common Events
+- Add common Events

 - Add user generated Events

 - Add object popups

 - Agent selection